dgraves4/article-summarizer/README.md

 ## Questions answered:

+The following questions are worked through in a jupyter notebook using code and markdown cells:

 * (Question 1) Article html stored in separate file that is committed and pushed: 1 pt
 * (Question 2) Polarity score printed with an appropriate label: 1 pt
 * (Question 2) Number of sentences printed: 1 pt